Kiffin takes over

 “It’s the passion of the SEC,” Kiffin said.
 “They don’t go to the airport and say those things and try to run you off the road if you’re doing bad.”

-Kiffin has been on the LSU opponents’ sideline several times of his career, including three times with Ole Miss.
-The home team has won each gave over the last six years.
+Kiffin has been on the LSU opponents’ sideline several times in his career, including three times with Ole Miss.
+The home team has won each game over the last six years.

 “I’ve coached a lot of places and a lot of road games.
 There is nothing like being here on the other sideline,” he said.
 “Now we have that intensity on our side.”